safaris since 1995

 24 / 7 / 365

-Paddle a Canadian canoe on our classic canoe safari from Chirundu through to the floodplains of the Zambezi and past the shoreline of Mana Pools National Park.
+Paddle a Canadian canoe on our classic canoe safari from Kariba - through eagle filled gorges and remote fishing villages, to the floodplains of the Zambezi.
+View the incredible wildlife along the shoreline of Mana Pools National Park.
 Camp overnight on the islands of the mighty Zambezi River.

-Discover the explorer within and join our Classic Canoe journey along the Zambezi River.
+Discover the explorer within and join our 10 Day Long Classic Canoe journey along the Zambezi River.
 Course through the red cliffs of the Mupata Gorge dotted with many species of flora and fauna and on to the gorge at Kanyemba.
-This is the Zambezi Classic Short canoe trip.
+This is the Zambezi Classic Long canoe trip.
+There is also a 9 day shorter version which covers 182 kms and begins in Chirundu for those with less time.
+The shorter trip misses out the beautiful gorge.
 Our classic canoe safari includes participation camping so guests will be required to help out with camp chores and setting up the tents.

 - Lower Zambezi